Search

 Festive Gathering

-For December, instead of our usual meeting we have booked a table at a favourite local spot.
+For December, instead of our usual meeting we booked a table at a favourite local spot.

-All members are welcome to join us on the evening.
+This was a member only event and all members were welcome to join us on the evening.

 Review November – Wreaths